datacommonsorg/docsite/custom_dc/custom_ui.md

 ---
 layout: default
-title: Customizing the Site
+title: Customize the site
 nav_order: 4
-parent: Overview
+parent:  Custom Data Commons
 ---

+## Customize the site

 The default custom Data Commons image provides a bare-bones UI that you will undoubtedly want to customize to your liking.
 Data Commons uses the Python [Flask](https://flask.palletsprojects.com/en/3.0.x/#) web framework and [Jinja](https://jinja.palletsprojects.com/en/3.1.x/templates/) HTML templates.
 If you're not familiar with these, the following documents are good starting points: